 PDF

-Arkansas County is the oldest county in Arkansas, and its map reflects its rich history and diverse geography.
-The county is located in the east-central part of the state, and it is bordered by the Arkansas River to the west, the White River to the north, and the Mississippi River to the east.
+Arkansas County is the state’s oldest county, and its map is a testament to its diversity and rich history.
+Situated in the state’s east-central region, it is bordered by the Arkansas River on the west, the White River on the north, and the Mississippi River on the east.

 Arkansas County Map